 The Underwater Ghost Town of Judson, North Carolina

-Starting in the 1930’s, Swain County began giving up the majority of its private land to the US Department of Interior (Federal Government) for the creation of Fontana Dam, Lake Reservoir, and part of the Great Smoky Mountains National Park.
+Starting in the 1930s, Swain County in western North Carolina began giving up the majority of its private land to the US Department of Interior (Federal Government) for the creation of Fontana Dam, Lake Reservoir, and part of the Great Smoky Mountains National Park.

 With the creation of these places, many people were evicted from their homes in several towns and villages, but today we’re focusing on the town of Judson, North Carolina.
 Judson became submerged when Fontana Lake was needed to meet increasing electricity demands during World War 2.

 Both Fontana Dam and Fontana Lake left devastating and life-changing consequences for the 600 people who called the Swain County town home.

 There was an elementary school, a post depot, local stores, a sawmill, everything you really needed to survive in a small town.
 The Tennessee River ran through the town, and many residents enjoyed their secluded, small town mountain life.